lliu58b/social-video-verification-hackathon/README.md

 <img src="./images/faciallandmarks_video.jpg" width=480 />

 Example image of landmark index layout over the face.
-The data contains a subset of 40 of the following 68 points:
+The data contains a subset of the 20 mouth landmarks [points 49-68] from the following 68 points :
 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20200514113658/Face-Landmark-Representation.png" width=480 />
 [Thank you to [www.geeksforgeeks.org](www.geeksforgeeks.org)]